ctfs/write-ups-2015/9447-ctf-2015/steganography/imaged/README.md

 ```

-After realizing this is also the case for other *IDAT* chuncks, a quick python script revealed the rest of the flag:
+After realizing this is also the case for other *IDAT* chunks, a quick python script revealed the rest of the flag:

 ```python
 #!/usr/bin/python